dillon/neat-maps/README.md

 ## Installation

-1. The key in `.env` is restricted, and will only work on `dillon.global/`.
-Replace the key with your own.
+1. Replace the key in `.env` with your own.
 2. `yarn test:watch`
 3. `yarn start`